 Breast Augmentation Revision

 The vast majority of breast augmentation patients are pleased with their surgical result.
 However breast augmentation revision, or secondary breast augmentation, may be necessary in some instances for women who do not like their new appearance or who are experiencing complications from surgery.
 Patients who have had breast implants for many years may be candidates to have their implants repositioned or replaced.
-Our plastic surgeons, Dr. Wesley Schooler and Dr. David Buchanan have helped many breast augmentation revision and replacement patients achieve and maintain exceptional results.
+Our plastic surgeon, Dr. Wesley Schooler has helped many breast augmentation revision and replacement patients achieve and maintain exceptional results.

 Breast Augmentation Complications